 Walk along the footpath through the row of houses shaded by the forest, and you’ll make it to another beach.
 From here, admire the waves and the gorgeous black sand beach backed by the lush volcanic mountains.
 Out here, waves are some of the biggest in the world, but this obviously depends on the season and your degree of luck.
 Several hikes start from here, going all the way around to the north coast.
 Ask around before heading out – a guide is highly recommended.

-This is the wildest and most inaccessible part of Tahiti so you’ll need to join a guided boat tour to visit.
+This is the wildest and most inaccessible part of Tahiti, so you’ll need to join a guided boat tour to visit.
 Coastal and inland trails lead to wild beaches, lava tubes, and natural ponds.
 Many locals who have lived their entire lives in Tahiti have yet to visit this part of the island, so if you make it here, consider yourself lucky.
 For tours to this inaccessible part of Tahiti, get in touch with Te Pari Explorer via their website or Facebook page.
-They offer jet ski and boat tours in the peninsula, including closeup view of the big Teahupo’o wave, followed by a visit to a cave in the rainforest, a waterfall, and a picnic lunch on a white sand beach.
+They offer jet ski and boat tours in the peninsula, including a close-up view of the big Teahupo’o wave, followed by a visit to a cave in the rainforest, a waterfall, and a picnic lunch on a white sand beach.